-A panel of judges—comprising representatives from academia, civil society, and industry—selected the three winners in a fully-blind judging process from the more than forty submissions to the competition.
+A panel of judges selected the three winners in a fully-blind judging process from dozens of submissions to the competition.

 The winners are: